sbaconbits/blog_firmic/content/post/Motorises-XY-Fist.md

 The motor drivers i'm using are the Trinamic [TMC2100](https://www.trinamic.com/products/integrated-circuits/details/tmc2100/) drivers, they are amazingly quiet and have become very popular in the 3D printing world.

+The software for this project just reads two potentiometers on the joystick using an ADC and uses a timer to produce a "step" signal to the two motor driver boards, it's simple, but a complete mess so I wont be putting it on github.

 Here is a hi-red picture of the current setup:

 ![Motorised X-Y stage (v0.1)](/images/Motorised_xy_basic.jpg)